serverpod/relic/doc/site/docs/02-reference/07-middleware.md

 GITHUB_CODE_BLOCK lang="dart" [src](https://raw.githubusercontent.com/serverpod/relic/main/example/middleware/auth_example.dart) doctag="middleware-auth-basic" title="Basic auth middleware"

-:::warning Avoid rewriting request.requestedUri in router.use middleware When middleware is attached with `router.use(...)`, the request has already been routed.
-Changing `request.requestedUri` at this point will not re-route the request and will not update `request.pathParameters` or related routing metadata.
+:::warning Avoid rewriting `request.url` in middleware attached with `router.use`.
+When middleware is attached with `router.use(...)`, the request has already been routed.
+Changing `request.url` at this point will not re-route the request and will not update `request.pathParameters` or related routing metadata.
 :::

 ### CORS (Cross-Origin Resource Sharing)